-Yala Glacier was selected for the Himalayan Glacier Boring Project based on a GEN reconnaissance flight in Langtang Valley because it was the only one without debris cover and offered easy access to the glacier and the accumulation area (Watanabe

-- 90 et al., 1984).
+Yala Glacier was selected for the Himalayan Glacier Boring Project based on a GEN reconnaissance flight in Langtang Valley because it was the only one without debris cover and offered easy access to the glacier and the accumulation area (Watanabe et al., 1984).
 Comprehensive studies were carried out with a wide range of measurements in the field of glaciology, meteorology and geomorphology (e.g. Murakami et al., 1989; Ono, 1985; Yokohama, 1984).
 Stake measurements were taken in September and October 1982 (Ageta et al., 1984), and from summer 1985 to spring 1986 (Iida et al., 1987).
-In the accumulation area, Okawa (1991), Iida et al. (1984), Watanabe et al. (1984), and Steinegger et al. (1993) investigated the snow cover, boreholes, crevasses and ice cliffs to better understand the processes including mass balance, hydrology and snow - 95 metamorphosis.
+In the accumulation area, Okawa (1991), Iida et al. (1984), Watanabe et al. (1984), and Steinegger et al. (1993) investigated the snow cover, boreholes, crevasses and ice cliffs to better understand the processes including mass balance, hydrology and snow metamorphosis.
 Fujita et al. (1998) carried out further glaciological measurements in 1994 and 1996 and documented an accelerated retreat and surface lowering of Yala Glacier in the 1990s and decreasing flow velocities.
 Various studies assessed historic and recent glacier fluctuations at Yala Glacier and in the Langtang Valley (e.g. Shiraiwa and Watanabe, 1991; Ono, 1985; Yamada et al., 1992; Kappenberger et al., 1993).
-Hydro-meteorological observations were made by Japanese researchers in 1982, 1985 to 1986, 1989 to 1991, and 2008 to 2011 (Yamada et al., 1992; Takahashi et al., 1987a, 1987b; Fujita et al., - 100 1997b; Shiraiwa et al., 1992; unpublished data).
-Based on sensitivity studies and observational data from Yala and other Himalayan glaciers Fujita (2008a, 2008b) highlights the importance of precipitation seasonality on the climatic sensitivity of the glacier mass balance, besides air temperature changes.
+Hydro-meteorological observations were made by Japanese researchers in 1982, 1985 to 1986, 1989 to 1991, and 2008 to 2011 (Yamada et al., 1992; Takahashi et al., 1987a; 1987b; Fujita et al., 1997b; Shiraiwa et al., 1992; unpublished data).
+Based on sensitivity studies and observational data from Yala and other Himalayan glaciers Fujita (2008a, 2008b) highlights the importance of precipitation seasonality on the climatic sensitivity of glacier mass balance, besides air temperature changes.

 In 2011 the HKH-Cryosphere Monitoring Project was initiated in Nepal by ICIMOD, and its partners the Department of Hydrology and Meteorology of the Government of Nepal, Kathmandu University and Tribhuvan University.
-The project goal

-- 105 was to improve the knowledge and understanding of the cryosphere in relation to climate change and impact on water resources in the HKH region and capacity building.
+The project goal was to improve the knowledge and understanding of the cryosphere in relation to climate change and impact on water resources in the HKH region and capacity building.
 Within this framework mass-balance monitoring programmes were established on Yala and Rikha Samba glaciers.
-An integral part of the project was to conduct training courses every year on the easily accessible Yala Glacier for a few dozens of students and professionals from the Himalayan countries, on one hand to build capacity for sustainable and consistent measurements, and on the other hand to promote the development of further mass- - 110 balance programmes in other parts of the HKH region.
-As a result, students from Kathmandu University utilized preliminary mass-balance data for their Master theses (Baral et al., 2014; Gurung et al., 2016; Acharya and Kayastha, 2019).
-In this article we focus on the mass balance and glacier length changes of Yala and Rikha Samba glaciers measured within the framework of the HKH-Cryosphere Monitoring Project.
-At Yala Glacier we measured the mass balance twice a year in the field from 2011 to 2017, with remote sensing from 2000 to 2012, and assessed glacier length changes from 1974 to 2016. - 115 Additionally, we recorded supporting information such as flow velocity and direction.
-On Rikha Samba Glacier we assessed the annual mass balances and glacier length changes from 2011 to 2017, and 1989 to 2013, respectively.
-The methods are documented for these measurements and data submitted to the WGMS Fluctuations of Glaciers (FoG) database (WGMS, 2021), and for other supporting data beyond the scope of the WGMS FoG database.
+An integral part of the project were trainings every year on the easily accessible Yala Glacier for a few dozens of students and professionals from the Himalayan countries, on one hand to build capacity for sustainable and consistent measurements, and on the other hand to promote the development of further mass-balance programmes in other parts of the HKH Region.
+Students from Kathmandu University utilized preliminary mass-balance data for their Master theses (Baral et al., 2014; Gurung et al., 2016; Acharya and Kayastha, 2019).

+Here we focus on the mass balance of Yala and Rikha Samba glaciers.
+At Yala Glacier we measured the mass balance twice a year in the field from 2011 to 2017, with remote sensing from 2000 to 2012, and assessed glacier length changes from 1974 to 2016.
+On Rikha Samba Glacier we assess the annual mass balances and glacier length changes from 2011 to 2017, and 1989 to 2013, respectively.
+The methods are documented for these measurements and data submitted to the WGMS Fluctuations of Glaciers (FoG) database (WGMS, 2021), and other supporting data beyond the scope of the WGMS FoG database.

-2 Study areas and climatic setting
+115 2 Study areas and climatic setting